matmuher/matmuher/README.md

 ### ¡Hola queridas!

-👋🏼 Me llamo Matvey 👋🏼
+👋🏼 Je m'apelle Matvey 👋🏼

 + Dolgoprudniy, Russia
-+ 3rd year of bachelor's degree in MIPT (Moscow Institute of Physics and Technolog)
++ 4th year bachelor, MIPT (Moscow Institute of Physics and Technolog)
 + [@matmuh](https://t.me/matmuh)

-🌱 I'm fascinated by modelling environment with math and code.
+🌱 Fascinated by modelling environment with math and code.

-🏇🏼 Now study graphics (Unity, OpenGL).
+🏇🏼 Keen on graphics (Unity, OpenGL, Vulkan).

 🐧 Ma projects with brief desription can be found in [CV](cv.pdf).